9th International Austronesian and Papuan Languages

 * The program initially released has been revised based on the date constraints of some participants, while preserving the thematic coherence of individual sessions.
 Further changes might take place in future weeks.

-The conference will start at 10:00 every morning.
+The conference will start at 10:00 on the first morning, and 10:30 on the next two days.
 Lunches will be provided.
 The first day, 21 June, will end with a reception, allowing participants to also enjoy the Fête de la Musique on that evening.
 The second day will end with our (optional) conference dinner in a Paris restaurant.
 (Online registration and payment will be possible from mid-March onwards, from APLL9’s official homepage.)

 We’re looking forward to welcoming you in Paris, to celebrate the linguistic wealth of the Papuan and Austronesian worlds.